Sudden Infant Death Syndrome

 • Do not smoke or let anyone else smoke around your baby.

-• Do not use home monitors or commercial devices marketed to reduce the risk of SIDS.
+• Avoid the use of commercial devices marketed to reduce the risk of SIDS.

 Categories: Infants, Safety, Sleep